viglesiasce/eucadev/README.md

    ```
    vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
    ```
 6. Once inside the repository run "vagrant up --provider=aws".
-This will run a virtual machine, and install the Eucalyptus development environmen in your cloud.
+This will run a virtual machine, and install the Eucalyptus development environment in your cloud.